Valaa-Technologies/valaa-vault/docs/AUTH-AUTH-ARCH.md

 vid-server also issues an authorization code for the client via [oauth2 user-agent redirection](https://tools.ietf.org/html/rfc6749#section-4.1.2)

-#### 1.5.2.1. vid-server creates a new session partition for the grant
+#### 1.5.2.1. vid-server creates a new session chronicle for the grant

-This session partition is a ValOS partition owned by the resource owner, hosted by the authority which also hosts the resources for which the grant is requested.
-As such the session partition represents the grant itself.
+This session chronicle is a ValOS chronicle owned by the resource owner, hosted by the authority which also hosts the resources for which the grant is requested.
+As such the session chronicle represents the grant itself.
 In addition to all metadata of the grant request itself it contains the signature verification certificates and tracking events of all relevant grant activity.
 It can be used to revoke the grant prematurely.

-#### 1.5.2.1.1. vid-server obtains the private partition associated with the end-user in the resource authority
+#### 1.5.2.1.1. vid-server obtains the private chronicle associated with the end-user in the resource authority

-This can already exist, in which case the existing private partition is used.
+This can already exist, in which case the existing private chronicle is used.

-If no existing private partition is found then the vid-server, the authority and the end-user negotiate and create a new private partition for the end-user within the authority.
+If no existing private chronicle is found then the vid-server, the authority and the end-user negotiate and create a new private chronicle for the end-user within the authority.

 This process might involve substantial delays and is outside the scope of this doc.

-The vid-server then registers the current end-user signing certificate into the private partition.
+The vid-server then registers the current end-user signing certificate into the private chronicle.

-#### 1.5.2.1.2. vid-server creates the session-partition
+#### 1.5.2.1.2. vid-server creates the session-chronicle

 This is done via CREATED command for a new session Relation (or possibly a new fabric type), with:
 - the name of the session Relation is `SESSION`
-- the source of the session Relation is set to the structured sub-resource `sessions` of the private partition
+- the source of the session Relation is set to the structured sub-resource `sessions` of the private chronicle
-- the target of the session Relation is set to the client application identity partition
+- the target of the session Relation is set to the client application identity chronicle
-- the authorityPartitionURI is set to the requested authority, making the session Resource into a sub-partition
+- the authorityURI is set to the requested authority, making the session Resource into a sub-chronicle

 The vid-server generates the `session-guard` Ed25519 key-pair and puts its public key into (which?) session property/field.